LiPingjiang/Pixel-Galary/README.md

 # Pixel-Galary

-Minimalism + Crowdsourcing + Color learning + Newest Library
+Key words: Minimalism + Crowdsourcing + Color learning + Newest Library

+This is my project attempting to use the newest web technology to build a simple pixel painting website.